JHay0112/phase-retrieval/README.md

-# Phase Retrieval from Diffraction of Image
+# Phase retrieval from diffracted image

 This is used to determine what an object looks like from the measurement of diffraction of a planar wave around the object.
 This shows up in experiments where X-rays are diffracted around crystals of interest and the diffracted rays measured with CCDs.
 The measured diffraction corresponds to the Fourier Modulus of the object.